SouvickMazumdar/Project_IDEAS_CO21/USER_MANUAL.md

    - Open the provided URL in a web browser (usually `http://localhost:8501`).

 2. **Select Data Source**:
-   - From the dropdown menu, choose either "Zauba" or "Tofler" as the data source.
+   - From the dropdown menu, choose either "Screener","Tofler","Zauba" as the data source.

 3. **Start Data Scraping**:
    - Click the "Fetch Data" button to start scraping.